jsodeman/vue-core-jwt/README.md

 * Vee Validate
 * Vuex store with user information
 * Vue mixin passes common features through app
-* Navigation guards for 3 levels of users: public, normal, admin
+* Navigation guards for 3 levels of users: public, normal, admin (change to anything you like)
 * Core API endpoint base classes for public or secure controllers
 * ```CurrentUser``` available in secure controllers

+**Both the API and Vue application are marked with ```// TODO:``` comments in places where you should customize the code for your own needs.**

 Uses a fake database and email service.
 There are a few demo values passed around as boilerplate for passing your own, like an api key sent to the client for use with 3rd party services.